-There is no such thing as a Roma Museum of Contemporary Art.
-What would it have to be like if there was one?
-What kinds of works should it display and to whom?
-On what principles should it build its collection?
+There is no Roma Museum of Contemporary Art.
+But if there were, what should it be like?
+What kinds of artworks should it display and to whom?
+Based on what principles should it build its collection?
 How should it relate to existing Roma collections and Roma cultural heritage?
-How would it relate to the stereotypical expressions of Roma representation and the potential pitfalls of self-representation?
+How should it address stereotypical expressions of Roma representation, and the potential pitfalls of self-representation?
 Is there even a need for a Roma Museum of Contemporary Art and is this the most suitable name for it?

 Participating curators: Anna Lujza Szász

 Consultant: Tímea Junghaus

 Program curators: Eszter György, Andrea Pócsik, Anna Lujza Szász, Teri Szűcs

 Other participants: Ágnes Blaskó, Members of the Women’s Community of the 8th district, Péter Bencze Péter, Marina Csikós, Etelka Jónás, Tamás Kaszás, Tamás Szegedi,